-Tavener’s view is that we live in an over-intellectualised society in which the strong emphasis placed on issues that feed the ego, such as academic success, money and achievement—all the things on which our society is based—has distanced us from who or what we really are, from the ‘essence’ of life.
-Few would disagree that the increasing importance placed on image in western countries tends towards a shallower, dumbed-down society.
-Tavener would apply this viewpoint on a wider scale.
+Tavener’s view was that we live in an over-intellectualised society in which the strong emphasis placed on issues that feed the ego, such as academic success, money and achievement—all the things on which our society is based—has distanced us from who or what we really are, from the ‘essence’ of life.
+Few would disagree that the increasing importance placed on image in Western countries tends towards a shallower, dumbed-down society.
+Tavener applied this viewpoint on a wider scale.
 For him, the downward spiral started with the Renaissance.
-In musical terms, he can acknowledge the genius of masters like Beethoven and Wagner, though he finds the sophistication and ‘clever’ techniques of the music lacking in this essence.
-This view may seem outrageous to many music-lovers, but it is a view which strikes a strong chord with his own philosophy and it is this belief that leads him to write music which has had an extremely significant impact on the industry.
+In musical terms, he acknowledged the genius of masters like Beethoven and Wagner, though he found the sophistication and ‘clever’ techniques of the music lacking in this essence.
+This view may seem outrageous to many music lovers, but it was a view which striked a strong chord with his own philosophy, and it was this belief that led him to write music which had an extremely significant impact on the industry.
 With this in mind, if one looks at Tavener’s career to date as a whole, it can be seen as a process of unlearning.

-From his early, complex works, he has gradually pared down his music, removing the intellectual systems and techniques, to get as near as he can to a state where only the ‘essence’ remains.
-This has not always made him popular with the critics, but it is his firm and absolute conviction that this is the right direction for him.
-Once, when accused of his music having no substance, he retorted ‘but I’m not interested in substance, it’s the essence of the music that counts!’
+From his early, complex works, he gradually pared down his music, removing the intellectual systems and techniques to get as near as he can to a state where only the ‘essence’ remains.
+This made him unpopular with the critics, but it was his firm and absolute conviction that this was the right direction for him.
+Once, when accused of his music having no substance, he retorted ‘But I’m not interested in substance; it’s the essence of the music that counts!’
 Given the popularity of his music, and his long-standing success, it is difficult to deny that he has a point.

 |Box Set Release||Catalogue Number|